Improving Human Sequential Decision-Making with Reinforcement Learning: Experimental Results

 Despite their simplicity and conciseness, we find that our tips can significantly improve participant performance since they capture strategies that are hard for participants to learn; in contrast, alternative tips have varying empirical shortcomings that reduce their effectiveness.
-We also describe how participant compliance varies across tips; in particular, participants must understand how to operationalize the tip effectively for them to comply.
+We also describe how participant compliance---a key ingredient to ultimately improving decisions---varies across tips.
 Finally, we find evidence that participants do not blindly follow our tips, but combine them with their own experience to discover additional strategies beyond our tips.
-Figure \ref{toptips} shows the tips inferred in each condition for each configuration using trace and survey data from Phase I.
+Figure~\ref{toptips} shows the tips inferred in each condition for each configuration using trace and survey data from Phase I.